Tu amor (Luis Fonsi song)

-"Tu Amor" (English: Your Love) is a ballad written by British–Venezuelan singer-songwriter Jeremías, produced by Sebastián Krys and performed by Puerto Rican-American singer-songwriter Luis Fonsi.
+"Tu Amor" (English: Your Love) is a ballad written by British–Venezuelan singer-songwriter Jeremías, produced by Sebastián Krys and co-produced by Dam Warner and Lee Levin and performed by Puerto Rican-American singer-songwriter Luis Fonsi.
 It was included as the one of two new cuts on his greatest hits package Éxitos 98:06 (2006).
 The song was released as a single to promote the CD.
 A music video was released in conjunction with the song.
 It became another hit for Fonsi.
 "Tu Amor" has peaked at number-one on Billboard's Hot Latin Tracks chart.